likithkumar003/StockMarketPrediction/README.md

-# 🧠 AI-Powered Legal Assistant
+# 🧠 AI-Powered RAG Assistant

 An intelligent Streamlit-based assistant that analyzes multiple PDF documents and answers user queries using a **Retrieval-Augmented Generation (RAG)** pipeline.
 If the answer isn't found in the provided documents, it **falls back to Gemini (Google GenAI)** for accurate general legal responses.